Most people assume that ticks primarily live in wooded areas outdoors, like in forests or parks, but these pests can even live in your own backyard.

 After you perform the above four steps, take a hot shower to wash off any undetected ticks and perform a more thorough check for any pests that could still be hiding in your hair or on your body.

-Ticks are excellent hiders and can take several days to appear.
+Ticks are small and may not be seen for several days.
 Even if you feel confident that you removed all possible ticks from your body and belongings, keep a close eye for several days to see if any appear.
 If you do have to remove any ticks from your body, watch out for any rashes that appear on your body following the bite.
 The CDC recommends you “see a health care provider if you become sick after a tick bite, have a rash or a fever.”

-For help keeping your yard tick-free year-round, call your local Terminix branch to receive a Free Estimate on tick control.
+For help keeping ticks out of your yard year-round, contact Terminix® to get a quote on tick control.